Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

 \subsection{Kinematic Variables}

-We provide the BDT with close to 30 variables that are consistent with the basic signal topology.
+We provide the BDT with 27 variables that are consistent with the final state topology of an opposite-sign, same-flavor dilepton, a hard (non-$b$) monojet, and MET.
 This set includes a variety of sophisticated ``high level'' observables which are known to be effective against various components of the SM background, as well as a number of more basic kinematic inputs referencing the dilepton pair ($\ell_1,\ell_2$), the hard jet $j$, and/or the MET.
 The most difficult task of the BDT is to distinguish the decay process $\tilde \ell \rightarrow \ell X$ from the background processes which involve $W$-boson decay $W \rightarrow \ell \nu$.
 We thus include several discriminants that are specifically constructed to emphasize differences in the mass or spin of the parent particle or invisible particle.
 The set of computed observables is summarized in Table~\ref{tab:variables}.
 For a more detailed discussion on why some of these variables are relevant to unearth the underlying physics of the compressed spectra topology, we refer the reader to Ref.~\cite{Dutta:2017nqv}.
 We do not make any effort to remove degeneracies in the feature set since the BDT is intrinsically resilient to such correlations.
 Event analysis, including application of selection cuts and the computation of observables, is performed with the {\sc AEACuS}~\cite{aeacus,Walker:2022iwa} package.